aredridel/recipes/Salads/Sweet Potato Chile Coconut Salad.md

 - 10g garlic powder
 - 10g smoked salt, or 10g salt plus a few drops of liquid smoke.
 - 15g smoked paprika, or 10g hot paprika plus 3g chipotle pepper powder
-- juice of 1 lime
+- Juice of 1 lime

 Steam or boil the yams in bite size pieces, drain and cool them when they are pleasantly tender but still hold their shape.
 Add the corn and beans.